 - Compliance with relevant laws and regulations London Councils has comprehensive financial regulations and a comprehensive set of human resources policies and procedures which are reviewed on a regular basis.
 These arrangements ensure compliance with all applicable statutes, regulations and other relevant statements of best practice in order to ensure that public funds are properly safeguarded and are used economically, efficiently and effectively and in accordance with the statutory and other authorities that govern their use. - Whistle-blowing London Councils has a whistle-blowing policy which is available to all staff on the intranet.
 The policy aims to encourage staff and others to feel confident in raising serious concerns by providing clear avenues through which those concerns can be raised and reassuring staff who raise concerns that they will not be victimised if they have a reasonable belief and the disclosure was made in good faith.
-It is also on the website and staff are encouraged to bring this policy and the policy to combat fraud, bribery and corruption to the attention of contractors and third parties. - Identifying the development needs of members and officers London Councils has access to a programme of training and development, which is available to all staff and can be found on the intranet.
+It is also on the website and staff are encouraged to bring this policy and the policy to combat fraud, bribery and corruption to the attention of contractors and third parties. - Identifying the development needs of members and officers London Councils has access to a programme of learning and development, which is available to all staff and can be found on the intranet.
 The aim of the programme is to assist in the achievement of the organisation's aims and objectives by providing opportunities for staff to gain the necessary skills and knowledge required to perform their tasks and duties effectively.
-London Councils also has a performance appraisal scheme which provides all staff with regular assessments of their performance and development needs in relation to their work objectives.
+London Councils also has a learning and feedback scheme which provides all staff with regular assessments of their performance and development needs in relation to their work objectives.
 Members have access to development opportunities in their own authorities.
-There is a member only section on London Councils' website which provides them with useful information, regular briefings in specific policy areas and a forum for information exchange. - Establishing clear channels of communication London Councils actively engages with relevant stakeholders when developing its work.
+London Councils' website provides members with a useful source of information on specific policy areas. - Establishing clear channels of communication London Councils actively engages with relevant stakeholders when developing its work.
 All Committee meetings are open to the public and consultations are undertaken where relevant.
 London Councils issues member briefings and arranges a number of events, conferences and seminars that also provide opportunities for stakeholder engagement, as do regular meetings of officer networks.
-London Councils produces an Annual Review which provides a summary of the key achievements over the last year and annual statutory financial statements.
+London Councils produces annual statutory financial statements which include a summary of key achievements over the last year within its Narrative Statement.
 Information on consultations, minutes of committee meetings and publications are posted on London Councils website www.londoncouncils.gov.uk.
 London Councils consults with Chief Officer groupings across boroughs in the development of its work. - Enhancing the accountability for service delivery and effectiveness of public service providers All working arrangements with public service providers are subject to signed agreements/contracts which set out the terms of the service provided.
 All agreements/contracts are reviewed to ensure that the roles and responsibilities of the parties involved are clearly defined and the terms are beneficial to London Councils and its member authorities.
 Key performance indicators are incorporated into agreements where appropriate and monitored regularly.
 Nominated officers are responsible for managing the outcomes of the service and establishing clear lines of communication with providers. - Partnership arrangements London Councils has a set protocol for staff to follow when working in partnership with outside bodies.
 A checklist is to be completed for each new partnership or project.
 Partnership arrangements are also subject to signed agreements which include objectives, roles and responsibilities.
 The performance of partnerships are monitored in the same manner as other service providers.
-London Councils does not currently have any material partnership arrangements.
+London Councils does not currently have any material partnership arrangement.